-Cosby Sentenced to 3-10 Years (On Art/Artist vs. the Receivers of Art)
+Cosby Sentenced to 3-10 Years (On Art/Artist and the Receiving/Understanding of Art (On Free-Will vs. Determinism/Absolute Relativism))

-The Disgraced Comedian Will be Behind Bars by the End of the Day
+Disgraced Philly Comedian Will be Behind Bars by the End of the Day

 9/25/18, 4:36 pm EDT (edited 9/26/18 2:58 pm EDT)

-Those were the words of Judge Steven O’Neill of Norristown, PA after Bill Cosby was sentenced to 3 to 10 years in state prison for his 2004 assault of Andrea Constand, While it’s still in the air whether Cosby will appeal the conviction (he likely will), if the conviction stands, the one-eyed-shit-monster from shittiest-people-in-history land will serve at least 3 years.
+Those were the words of Judge Steven O’Neill of Norristown, PA after disgraced comedian Bill Cosby was sentenced to 3 to 10 years in state prison for his 2004 assault of Andrea Constand.
+It is currently unknown if Cosby will appeal the conviction (though: he likely will), but, if the conviction stands, the mostly blind monster-from-hell shit-for-morals from the land where Catholic priests must hail from will serve at least 3 years.

-Outside of logistics, the Cosby revelations of the past few years will likely take years, if not decades, to truly hit on a subconscious, mainstream scale.
-I say this in reference to facts beyond the obvious ones surrounding the #MeToo movement, and the fact that Cosby is the first major celebrity to be indicted since the movement began about a year ago.
-This is obviously a good thing, and I do not want to take any credence away from the importance of the event in that regard (I’ve had friends and family personally involved in it), only to point to a fact that I don’t see many others talking about.
-If you would like to hear about how simply great of an event this is, I am with you, and have found help here, here and here.
+Outside of logistics, the Cosby revelations of the past few years will likely take decades to fully hit on a subconscious, mainstream scale (as would those of any beloved artist convicted of such horrible crimes).
+I mean this in reference to facts beyond the obvious ones surrounding the #MeToo movement (unrelated: is it okay to just say ‘Me Too’?
+Without the #Hashtag? ##Hashtag#Hashtags#sAreJuvenile), and the fact that Cosby is the first major celebrity to be indicted since the movement began about a year ago.
+For the record: this is obviously a good thing–’punishment’ as a concept is irrelevant when it comes to sexual assault (meaning: there should be some ‘punishment' for a crime that blatantly power-fueled/drunken (drunken here used in the traditional ‘drunken state’ sense, not scientifically))–and I do not mean to take any credence away from the importance of this event in that regard.
+I only mean to make a point which I don’t see many others making, and which I find to perhaps be almost as important (PERHAPS) as the recent revelations regarding the ME TOO movement (it’s called taking it SERIOUSLY, guys (this is a joke on a number of levels)).

-Free will I define as Man’s ability to fully make her own decisions.
-I will further refer to free will as ‘Absolute free-will’ (or free-will, with the dash) to differentiate the simple act of committing free will (or: thinking you’ve made a decision) versus the ideal that perception is based 100% on this idea ‘Absolute free-will’ (again, with the dash) as more determinate for human action in general that the opposing ‘determinism’ (the idea that all decisions are essentially ‘pre-ordained’).
+Free-will I define as Man’s ability to make her own conscious decisions (while the decision itself is not taken as Absolutely either willed nor determined), and I will further refer to the more subconscious ‘fully-willed’ free-will as ‘Absolute free-will’ (which doesn’t exist, as it presupposes an Absolute relativity, which is an oxymoron) to further differentiate the simple act of committing any ‘free-willed’ act/decision (or: thinking you’ve made a decision) versus the ideal that perception is based 100% on this idea ‘Absolute free-will’, as the determinate for human action in general that the opposing ‘determinism’ (the idea that all decisions are subconsciously ‘pre-ordained’) fails to deify though equally can through the indoctrination that the oxymoron is inevitable.

-As implied, the ‘possibility’ word was the important one there.
-The idea that all decisions are pre-ordained cannot really be disputed: ‘I’ am one of an infinite amount of events, all of which have influenced at least on some minute level all of ‘my’ decisions, though some more than others (like the fact that ‘I’ grew up in the 1990’s has more to do with ‘me’ than the fact that some random grew up in the 1200’s never having had the opportunity to taste chocolate milk (however tough that may have been)).
+‘Possibility’ is always the key word.
+The idea that all decisions are pre-ordained cannot be disputed: ‘I’ am one of an infinite amount of events or things, all of which have influenced at least on some minute level all of ‘my’ decisions, though some more than others (like the fact: ‘I’ grew up in the 1990’s and first drank chocolate milk at age 3, and the fact that some random grew up in the 1200’s and never had had the opportunity to taste chocolate milk (poor guy)).
+But the situation becomes more complicated once I am inserted as another–while still an inevitable part of the system–conscious element.
+My consciousness might be preordained, but whether that ‘consciousness’ (Absolute-ideal), can possibly be ‘preordained’ without the out-of-time perspective only possible outside of the focus necessary for in-time existence has yet to be determined, as far as modern science and philosophy can tell us (no pun intended).

-But it is precisely that act of writing this down which constitutes my right to tear myself away from myself in this moment, and so establish a free-will in the place I now take in moving-time, a time and place necessarily ignorant of my place as an actor/perceiver in it, and so establishing the same Absolute possibility for any understanding of that ‘Absolute free-will’ as for the aforementioned determinism relegating all of reality to that of one void of any conscious interacting actor (thus producing a paradox in how humans, living in a world potentially understood as run both ‘Absolutely determinist’ or through ‘Absolute free-will’, assuming a ‘point of view’ from one or the other, but never possibly both simultaneously (unless with a higher understanding of subjective/objective time), but I don’t have time for that here).
+But it is precisely this act of writing this down which constitutes my right to tear myself away from myself in this moment (though still conscious of the context through which it happens (time) in-time), and so establish a free-will in the place I now take in moving-time, a time and place necessarily ignorant of my place in it as an actor/perceiver given that it is moving (and so: more abstract than tangible), and so establishing the same Absolute possibility for any understanding of that ‘Absolute free-will’ as for the aforementioned ‘determinism’ relegating all of conscious reality to that of one void of any conscious interacting actor /> thus producing a paradox in how humans, living in a world potentially realistically understood as run both ‘Absolutely determinist’ or through ‘Absolute free-will’, and assuming a ‘point of view’ from one OR the other, and never possibly both simultaneously (which is impossible without that^ oxymoron).

-I agree that his show probably shouldn’t be airing on primetime TV Land anymore.
-I’d also even say that we should give anything having to with him a bit of break, at least publicly (I don’t care what you do in your own time), but there’s so much rhetoric going on right now about how people need to be punished for the wrongs they’ve made, and which must include wiping all of their work from the face of the earth for all eternity, that I personally just don’t want to go too far with it.
-I’m all for wiping their ‘names’ (because names don’t really mean that much anyway (from any point of view not primarily political, scientific, or identitarian)), but, at the moment, I’m not sure how we do that without rendering the art less than it was before the artist was found to be a shit-head, which, again, doesn’t mesh with the reality that there is an inherent difference.
+So maybe his show shouldn’t be airing on primetime TV Land anymore.
+Maybe reissues of his albums and the DVDs of movies he was in should be left to happening every ten years instead of two.
+Maybe the public shaming happening to him is the most possible moral way to go about understanding justice in this specific circumstance, but there’s so much rhetoric going on right now about how people need to be punished for the wrongs they’ve made (i.e. thinking about what the punishment should be, rather than what the crime was, or why someone would do such a thing beyond simplicity), and which must include the TOTAL wiping all of their work from the face of the earth for all eternity, that the excess could come off as a little much.
+I’m all for wiping their ‘names’ (because names don’t really mean that much anyway (from any point of view not primarily political, scientific, or identitarian)), but I’m not sure how we do that without rendering the art less than it was before the artist was found to be a shit-head, which, again, doesn’t mesh with the reality that there is an inherent difference between her and the shit she made.